dotneteeer/Diary/README.md

 To get started with this project, you'll need to have the following prerequisites installed:
 - .NET Core SDK
 - An IDE like Visual Studio or Rider
-- A PostgreSQL Server instance for the database
+- A PostgreSQL Server instance for the database (or use PostgreSQL Server instance in `docker-compose.yml`
-- Redis
 - Docker

 ### Setup